Bangor, Gwynedd: Heritage and nature conservation

 The head office of Gwynedd Archaeological Trust is located on Garth Road.
-The Trust was established in 1974, and carries out surveys, outreach and education, and excavations across Gwynedd and Anglesey.
+The Trust was established in 1974 and carries out surveys, outreach and education, and excavations across Gwynedd and Anglesey.

 The North Wales Wildlife Trust is also based on Garth Road, and manages the nature reserves at Eithinog and Nantporth.

 Music and arts

 Classical music is performed regularly in Bangor, with concerts given in the Powis and Prichard-Jones Halls as part of the university's Music at Bangor concert series.
-The city is also home to Storiel (the new name for the Gwynedd Museum and Art Gallery).
+The city is also home to Storiel (the new name for the Gwynedd Museum and Art Gallery), which is located in Bangor Town Hall.
 A new arts centre complex, Pontio, the replacement for Theatr Gwynedd, was scheduled for completion in the summer of 2014, but the opening was delayed until November 2015.

 Bangor hosted the National Eisteddfod in 1890, 1902, 1915, 1931, 1940 (through the medium of radio), 1943, 1971 and 2005, as well as an unofficial National Eisteddfod event in 1874.

 Garth Pier

-Garth Pier is the second longest pier in Wales, and the ninth longest in the British Isles, at 1500 ft in length.
-It was opened in 1893 and was a promenade pier, for the amusement of holiday-makers who could stroll among the pinnacle-roofed kiosks.
+Garth Pier is the second longest pier in Wales and the ninth longest in the British Isles, at 1500 ft in length.
+It was opened in 1893 and was a promenade pier for the amusement of holiday-makers, who could stroll among the pinnacle-roofed kiosks.

-In 1914 it was struck by a vessel that had broken free of its moorings.
-The damaged section was repaired temporarily by the Royal Engineers, but when in 1922, a permanent repair was contemplated, it was found that the damage was more severe than had been thought.
-The repairs were made at considerable cost and the pier remained open until 1974 when it was nearly condemned as being in poor condition.
+In 1914, the pier was struck by a vessel that had broken free of its moorings.
+The damaged section was repaired temporarily by the Royal Engineers but, when in 1922 a permanent repair was contemplated, it was found that the damage was more severe than had been thought.
+The repairs were made at considerable cost and the pier remained open until 1974, when it was nearly condemned as being in poor condition.
 It was sold for a nominal price to Arfon Borough Council who proposed to demolish it, but the County Council, encouraged by local support, ensured that it survived by obtaining Grade II Listed building status for it.

-When it was listed that year, the British Listed Buildings inspector considered it to be "the best in Britain of the older type of pier without a large pavilion at the landward end".
+When it was listed that year, the British Listed Buildings inspector considered it to be "the best in Britain of the older type of pier without a large pavilion at the landward end."
 Restoration work took place between 1982 and 1988, and the pier was re-opened to the public on 7 May 1988.
 In November 2011, essential repair work was reported to be required, the cost being estimated at £2 million.
 A grant from the Heritage Lottery Fund was sought but the application was rejected.